Bakulsarkar/Bakulsarkar/README.md

 - 👋 Hi, I’m @Bakulsarkar
-- 👀 I’m interested in web-developememnt
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning html,css and java
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on website-design
-- 📫 How to reach me email- bakul96857sarkar@gmail.com
+- 📫 How to reach me email- bakulsarkar.iitkgp@gmail.com

 <!---
 Bakulsarkar/Bakulsarkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.